WICG/fenced-frame/explainer/README.md

 # Explainer - Fenced Frames

-(Update 2/23/2022: The repository is being updated actively at the moment.
-This file contains some obsolete parts that will be updated soon.
-The other files in  [this directory](https://github.com/shivanigithub/fenced-frame/tree/master/explainer) are up-to-date)

 ## Authors
 *   Shivani Sharma
 *   Josh Karlin

 ## Introduction

 Third party iframes can communicate with their embedding page using mechanisms such as postMessage, attributes (e.g., size and name), and permissions.
-A number of recently proposed APIs (such as [Interest group based advertising](https://github.com/michaelkleber/turtledove), [Conversion Lift Measurements](https://github.com/w3c/web-advertising/blob/master/support_for_advertising_use_cases.md#conversion-lift-measurement)) provide some degree of unpartitioned storage to embedded documents.
+A number of recently proposed APIs (such as [Interest group based advertising](https://github.com/WICG/turtledove), [Conversion Lift Measurements](https://github.com/w3c/web-advertising/blob/master/support_for_advertising_use_cases.md#conversion-lift-measurement)) provide some degree of unpartitioned storage/cross-site data to embedded documents.
 Once third-party cookies have been removed, such documents should not be allowed to communicate with their embedders, else they will be able to join their cross-site user identifiers with the embedder’s, which would allow for user tracking.
 This explainer proposes a new form of embedded document, called a fenced frame, that these new APIs can use to isolate themselves from their embedders, preventing cross-site recognition.

 ## Goals

 The fenced frame enforces a boundary between the embedding page and the cross-site embedded document such that user data visible to the two sites is not able to be joined together.
 This can be helpful in preventing user tracking or other privacy threats.
-Some of the use cases that are discussed in this document include:
+Some of the use cases that are discussed in the explainer include:

 *   Interest group based advertising
 *   Conversion Lift measurement studies
+These and more are summarized in the [modes document](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/modes.md)

 The privacy threat addressed is: